jdevfullstack-tutorials/frontend-backend-fullstack/README.md

 `Twitter Bootstrap` is mainly for the layout across multiple devices, the aim is a correct display across devices.
+(A framework is a shortcut so that you as the developer will not manually do all the tedious infrastructure, you can simply focus on your development.
+Now, you just need a framework when it is really needed.
+As long as you can do the project manually with ease, you don't want to use a framework.)

 If in case JavaScript was used to fetch data from a database, this is still not